An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Model Derivation

 \subsection{The energetic variational approach}

 \textbf{(A) Mass conservation.} In the bulk $\Omega$, $\phi$ is assumed to be a locally conserved quantity that satisfies the continuity equation

-where $\mathbf{u}: \Omega \to \mathbb{R}^d$ stands for the microscopic effective velocity (e.g., due to diffusion process etc).
+where $\mathbf{u}: \Omega \to \mathbb{R}^d$ stands for the microscopic effective velocity (e.g., due to the diffusion process).
 We assume that $\mathbf{u}$ satisfies the no-flux boundary condition

-The boundary condition \eqref{bd1} implies that there is no mass exchange between the bulk $\Omega$ and the boundary $\Gamma$.
+The boundary condition \eqref{bd1} implies the simple fact that there is no mass exchange between the bulk $\Omega$ and the boundary $\Gamma$.
+In the remaining part of this paper, we shall always confine ourselves to this special case for the sake of simplicity.
 Next, we consider the possible evolution on the boundary $\Gamma$.
 Instead of taking the usual $L^2$-gradient flow for certain surface energy (cf. \eqref{bdN2d}), we assume that the boundary dynamics is characterized by a local mass conservation law analogous to \eqref{con1} such that (see, e.g., \cite{DE07})

 where $\mathbf{v}: \Gamma \to \mathbb{R}^d$ denotes the microscopic effective tangential velocity field on the boundary $\Gamma$.
 We note that there is no need to impose any boundary condition on $\mathbf{v}$, since $\Gamma$ is assumed to be a closed manifold.